 Check the requirements for patch management

-Device has a 64-bit version of Windows
+Does your device have a 64-bit version of Windows?

-Miradore utilizes an MDM work account and/or a Miradore Client for managing Windows computers.
-In order to work properly, patch management requires that the devices have the Miradore Client installed.
+Miradore utilizes an MDM work account and/or a Miradore client for managing Windows computers.
+In order to work properly, patch management requires that the devices have the Miradore client installed.
 Read Windows device management methods for more information about this topic.

-Notice that Miradore's automatic client deployment doesn't work on Windows 10 Home devices.
+Note: Miradore's automatic client deployment doesn't work on Windows 10 Home devices.
 For those devices, you need to download and install Miradore Client manually.

-Check the configuration of Windows Update
+Check the configuration of the Windows Update

 - Set Windows Automatic Updates to Never check for updates (Windows 7 & 8).

 - On Windows 10 computers you cannot modify this setting from the Control panel, but you can edit the settings through the Group Policy Editor or use Miradore's Windows Update configuration profile to disable the automatic updates.
-On domain-joined computers this setting is most likely managed through group policies by your administrator.
+On domain-joined computers, this setting is most likely managed through group policies by your administrator.

 The Windows Update settings don't affect the installation of software patches from other vendors.